abbasalamin12/uo47oGHMDa/README.md

-# Computer Reseller
+# Store Site
-A computer reseller system developed using NodeJS, JavaScript, HTML & CSS.
+A store site developed using NodeJS, JavaScript, HTML & CSS.

-By Abbas Mohamed Al-Amin
+By Abbas Al-Amin